oviyaseeniraj/Chirp/README.md

 1. `sudo apt install libfftw3-dev libopencv-dev libeigen3-dev libfmt-dev`
     a. use `dpkg -L <package>` to find the location for include errors

+2. It is also helpful to run Node/nodeSetup/nodeSetup.sh to install further dependencies.

 ## Understanding the Distributed Setup
 Since we are working with devices in a distributed setup, it can confusing figuring out what programs need to be run on which devices.
 Hopefully this gives you a better idea of how our network is connected.